-If you take a wrong turn at somewhere in the far middle of the Amazon River, you will be stuck because if you turn back, the Indian will only say "You should go back to the Amazon River.
-Now." and the Continue button isn't available, making the game unwinnable unless you start at a place above or below that river, or restarting the whole game.
+If the player takes a wrong turn at somewhere in the far middle of the Amazon River, they will be stuck because upon attempting to turn back, the Indian will only say "You should go back to the Amazon River.
+Now." and the Continue button isn't available, making the game unwinnable unless the player starts at a place above or below that river, or restarts the whole game.

 Broken Sword has a puzzle near the end of the game that can render it unwinnable if not completed properly.
-When in the jungle you must blow a poison dart at a wild boar blocking your path, causing it to charge you.
-If you do not click the tree branch above you at the right time or at all, the boar will run in the wrong direction instead of opening a new path in the underbrush that you need to finish the game.
+When in the jungle, players must blow a poison dart at a wild boar blocking the path, causing it to charge.
+If players do not click the tree branch above at the right time (or at all), the boar will run in the wrong direction instead of opening a new path in the underbrush that is needed to finish the game.
 There is no suggestion that the game is unwinnable after this.

-If you drop the vase in a room not containing the pillow, it will shatter and the game cannot be won because the vase counts as an item of treasure that must be found intact to win the game.
-Also, if you use the coins to buy new batteries for the lamp from the vending machine, the game cannot be won for the same reason.
+If players drop the vase in a room not containing the pillow, it will shatter and the game cannot be won because the vase counts as an item of treasure that must be found intact to win the game.
+Also, if players use the coins to buy new batteries for the lamp from the vending machine, the game cannot be won for the same reason.

-At the very beginning of the game you are required to pick up a photo showing the sky above your in-game house.
+At the very beginning of the game, players are required to pick up a photo showing the sky above the protagonist's in-game house.
 This photo is used in the final puzzle of the game, so if the player is careless with the picture and inadvertently loses it in the Succ-U-Bus system then the game is unwinnable.

-If you wait around the main entrance of the Wilamette Mall in the beginning of the game until around 7pm, you will trigger a different cutscene than the one relating to the storyline after the zombies get in.
-You will not be able to do any storyline missions, or be rescued by helicopter.
+If players wait around the main entrance of the Wilamette Mall in the beginning of the game until around 7pm, a different cutscene will be triggered than the one relating to the storyline after the zombies get in.
+Players will then not be able to do any storyline missions, or be rescued by helicopter.